UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 {: .language-bash}

 ~~~
-diff --git a/user-input/ui-example.sh b/user-input/ui-example.sh
+diff --git a/index.md b/index.md
-index b5c9f2a..6db94fd 100644
+index 9b284ec..c826feb 100644
---- a/user-input/ui-example.sh
+--- a/index.md
-+++ b/user-input/ui-example.sh
++++ b/index.md
-@@ -1,3 +1,4 @@
+@@ -1,3 +1,9 @@
-+#'read' command requests user to input text
- echo "What is your name?"
- read name
- echo "Hello $name."
+ # Seth Erickson

+ I am a data services librarian at UCSB
++
++My responsibilities include:
++
++- Teaching Carpentry Workshops
++- Helping students learn Git
++
 ~~~
 {: .output}

-The output is cryptic because
-it is actually a series of commands for tools like editors and `patch` telling them how to reconstruct one file given the other.
+The output is cryptic because it is actually a series of commands for tools like editors and `patch` telling them how to reconstruct one file given the other.
 If we break it down into pieces:

 1. The first line tells us that Git is producing output similar to the Unix `diff` command comparing the old and new versions of the file.